 And at least as importantly, you could have spent more time with your family and other loved ones.

-And if you’ve spent a very long time on social media, that time wasted can clock up to years of your life.
+If you’ve spent a very long time on social media, that time wasted can clock up to years of your life.

 What else could you have been doing with that time?
 Do you still read as much as you used to, or watch as many films?
 Do you socialise with others in the real world as much as you once did?